dhruv-aggarwal/flask-rrbac/README.md

 and methods:

 `is_authenticated`
-    This property should return `True` if the user is authenticated, i.e. they have provided valid credentials.
+    This method should return `True` if the user is authenticated, i.e. they have provided valid credentials.
 (Only authenticated users will fulfill the criteria of `login_required`.)